MRI Timeline

 Before Leaving to Spain

-I did and MRI on December 2nd, 2020, with contrast and Functional MRI.
-It was done at The King Hussein Cancer, and three reports showed information as follwos
+I did an MRI on December 2nd, 2020, with contrast and Functional MRI.
+It was done at The King Hussein Cancer, and three reports showed information as follows:

 I made a short video from the outcome of this MRI with Contrast

-This MRI with Contrast, along with the Functional MRI is big (~500MB) can it can be downloaded and reviewed by those who are interested.
+This MRI with Contrast, along with the Functional MRI is big (~500MB) and can be downloaded and reviewed for whoever is interested.

 Compare Important Images

-I choose to help you see what things looked like against different years.
+I chose to help you see what things looked like against different years.

 The first 12 photos below are the most recent one.
-The others are 2018, and 2012.
-The growth on 2018 (and 2019) were not seen as real growth per Dr. Richard Cooper.
-Therefore I did not take action.
-However, the brain neurosurgeon believes I’m late, and I should be taking surgery immediately.
-He believes he will safely remove it all, and that only one area won’t be resected in the middle of the brain.
+The others are 2018 and 2012.
+The growth in 2018 (and 2019) was not seen as real growth, per Dr. Richard Cooper.
+Therefore, I did not take action.
+However, the brain neurosurgeon believes I’m late and should be taking surgery immediately.
+He believes he will safely remove it all and that only one area won’t be resected in the middle of the brain.

 Quick MRI Reading?